Hallowizer/switch-guide/docs/user_guide/getting_started.md

 ### Version Table

 !!! note "Note"
-    Nereba and Caffeine how-to guides are currently a Work-In-Progress (WIP)!

-!!! note "Note"
     While the "New" Switch (HAC-001-01)'s earliest possible firmware is 7.0.1, it is **not** vulnerable to *déjà vu*, the exploit used by Nereba and Caffeine, because of hardware differences from the "Old" Switch (HAC-001).

 &nbsp;